Eligibility criteria for free healthcare

 - Letter from Immigration New Zealand confirming refugee status/protected person status

 - Australian Passport or other country passports with a current Australian Resident Visa

 - UK Passport with a visitor visa, student visa or a work visa for less than two years AND proof of being an ordinary resident in the UK (return ticket, proof of employment in the UK, lease agreement).

 The legal guardians of children (18 years or under) who require treatment must prove their eligibility using one of the above documents.

 Note: Australian citizens/residents who intend to stay in New Zealand for two years or more - proof of long-term residency is also required; this can be a New Zealand employment contract and/or house purchase or rental agreement.

 Private health insurance

-Patients must arrange for all payments to be made to the Nelson Marlborough District Health Board (NMDHB).
+Patients must arrange for all payments to be made to the Te Whatu Ora - Health New Zealand, Nelson Marlborough

-Nelson Marlborough Health will only invoice an insurance provider if the provider has accepted liability and has guaranteed payment to the DHB.
+We will only invoice an insurance provider if the provider has accepted liability and has guaranteed payment to us.